 Supported point file formats are .xyz which is a simple ASCII format with 3 coordinates per line, .ply in ASCII and binary form and .bin which is a raw binary format.
 Moreover, triangle meshes can be .ply files or ASCII-.stl (no binary .stl yet) and WOF can write .list files for the Geomview viewer.

 Triangle Mesh to Quality Point Cloud

-This is the opposite computation: A triangle mesh exists and you want a quality point cloud that considers also features of the geometry.
+This is the opposite computation: A triangle mesh exists and you create a quality point cloud that respects significant edges of the geometry.